 Liz Gray '00, '09G, Member

 Prior to joining the NH SBDC, Liz was the State’s Director of Entrepreneurship and led the Live Free and Start initiative.
 Liz started her career working for Governor Jeanne Shaheen, followed by time with the New Hampshire State Senate and the New Hampshire Division of Economic Development.
 During Governor John Lynch’s administration Liz served as his policy advisor for workforce and economic development.

 Liz is a graduate of the University of New Hampshire where she received a B.S. in Environmental Conservation and International Affairs and a Master in Public Administration.
-She also serves on the New Hampshire High Technology Council as Chair of the Government Affairs Committee and is a member of the Alpha Loft Board.
+She serves on the New Hampshire High Tech Council Board as the Chair of the Government Affairs Committee and as a member of the Alpha Loft Board.
 Liz also currently serves on the UNH Alumni Association Board.